 Using snow chains on the compact spare tire or collapsible spare tire

 Using snow chains on the compact spare tire or collapsible spare tire is not permitted for technical reasons.
+A compact or collapsible spare is designed only for temporary emergency use and does not provide the same dimensions, strength, or clearance as a regular wheel.

 1. If a front tire is flat, mount the compact spare tire or collapsible spare tire on the rear axle.
+This keeps the front axle available for a regular wheel that can accept snow chains if needed.

 2. Replace the damaged front wheel with the removed rear wheel.
 Pay attention to the running direction when doing this.
+If the tire has a directional tread pattern, incorrect installation can reduce traction and water or snow evacuation.

 WARNING